 - 4.137 To the south-west of Lidar Area 1 lies Lidar Area 2 (Figure 32), which comprises an embanked linear channel running roughly east-north-east to west-south-west for a length of 80 m.
 The banks to either side of the channel are widest to the east, being roughly 10 m wide and then narrowing to around 4 m in width either side of the channel to the west.
 The channel turns from ST 25783 98741 (east) to ST 25709 97824 (east).
 It is again shown on 1940s aerial photographs.
-The feature would appear to have been connected with the quarrying at Lidar Area 1 and is probably the linear feature noted in the GGAT desk-based assessment from 1993 associated with MM09 Quarry Coch34. - 4.138 Lidar Area 3 (Figure 32) lies in the eastern side of the site, located around 260 m south-west of Turbine 9.
+The feature would appear to have been connected with the quarrying at Lidar Area 1 and is probably the linear feature noted in the GGAT desk-based assessment from 1993 associated with MM09 Quarry Coch34. - 4.138 Lidar Area 3 (Figure 32) lies in the eastern side of the site, located around 520 m south-west of Turbine 9 and 460 m north-east of Turbine 10.
 The site comprises of two adjacent circular mounds that could potentially represent prehistoric round barrows.
 The north-eastern mound is centred on ST 25936 97595 and is around 27 m in diameter.
 The south-western mound is centred on ST 25919 97553 and is around 30 m in diameter.
 Lidar data indicates that both mounds are just under 1 m in height above the surrounding land, with the north-eastern mound top being at around 468.50 m aOD and the top of the south-western mound at 467.45 m aOD.
-Both appear to comprise a flat topped mound with a slight encircling ditch.
+Both appear to comprise a flat-topped mound with a slight encircling ditch.
 The size and shape are characteristic of round barrows typically of Bronze Age date.
 These were not visible during the site visit. - 4.139 To the north of these two possible round barrows lie a large number of smaller mounds running to the north for around 180 m, Lidar Area 4 (Figure 32).
-These are centred on ST 25961 97729.
+These are centred on ST 25961 97729 and lie around 420 west-south-west of Turbine 9.
 The possibility that these could be smaller burial cairns has been considered, although their number and positioning in directly adjacent, if not touching one another, is not a typical layout for burial cairns.
 These variations in the ground level may be results of vegetation growth (compact reed grasses or clumps of gorse) creating raised root balls rather than being of archaeological origin.
 Their proximity to the likely barrows at Lidar Area 3 is such that they are highlighted.
-The proposed access road between Turbines 10 and 11 and Turbine 9 to the east runs through the southern part of this area - 4.140 Lidar Area 5 (Figure 33) lies at the western end of the site and comprises two large sub-circular depressions which are likely to represent ponds.
-The western pond is centred on ST 24085 97906 and is roughly 35 m in diameter.
-The eastern pond is centred on ST 24182 97909 and is roughly 40 m x 35 m in size.
-The western pond is shown on Ordnance Survey maps from 1948 onwards, although the eastern pond is not shown.
+The proposed access road between Turbines 10 and 11 and Turbine 9 to the east has been located to run between Lidar Area 3 and Lidar Area 4.

-33 GGAT 1993 34 Ibid Mynydd Maen Wind Farm
+33 GGAT 1993